top of page

 What is a Cybersecurity IT Risk Assessment?

-The objective of a threat and risk assessment is to provide recommendations that maximize the protection of confidentiality, integrity and availability while still providing functionality and usability.
-In order to best determine the answers to these questions a company or organization can perform a threat and risk assessment.
+The objective of a threat and risk assessment is to provide recommendations that maximize the protection of confidentiality, integrity, and availability while still providing functionality and usability.
+In order to best determine the answers to these questions, a company or organization can perform a threat and risk assessment.

 Our Cybersecurity IT Risk Assessment includes:

-Analysis of acceptable risks: One of the final tasks is to assess whether or not the existing policies, procedures and protection items in place are adequate.
+Inventory of acceptable risks: One of the final tasks is to assess whether or not the existing policies, procedures and protection items in place are adequate.
 If there are no safeguards in place providing adequate protection, it can be assumed that there are vulnerabilities.